jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-1/chapter-10/part-1a.md

 In the meantime, he must be maintained and clothed by his parents or relations.
 Some money too is given to the master for teaching him.

 Those who cannot give money, give time or become bound for longer than usual.
 This is not always advantageous to the master.

 But it is always disadvantageous to the apprentice because of their idleness.

 In country labour, on the contrary, the labourer can maintain himself while he is employed and learning.

 It is reasonable, therefore, that the wages of mechanics, artificers, and manufacturers should be higher than those of common labourers.

 This makes them considered as a superior rank.

-This superiority, however, is very small
+This superiority, however, is very small.
 The daily earnings of journeymen are very little more than the day wages of common labourers.

 The employment of journeymen in common trades is more steady and uniform.
 Their earnings are just sufficient to compensate the cost of their education.